Weekly market outlook and top two trading ideas by Prabhudas Lilladher

 -

-The stock has witnessed a decent erosion in recent time from the peak of Rs 119 to take support and consolidate near Rs 92-93 levels and currently has indicated a bounce back with positive candle pattern to signify strength and has potential to rise further in the coming days.
-The relative strength index (RSI) has also indicated a trend reversal to signal a buy and has improved the bias.
-With good volume participation witnessed, we recommend a buy in this stock for an upside target of Rs 116 keeping a stop loss of Rs 93.
+The stock has made a higher bottom formation on the daily chart taking support near Rs 111 and has bounced back with a positive candle to move past the significant 200-DMA.
+It has implied strength and potential to rise further in the coming days.
+The relative strength index (RSI) has also indicated a trend reversal to improve the bias and has signaled a buy.
+With good volume participation witnessed, we recommend a buy in this stock for an upside target of Rs 130 keeping a stop loss of Rs 111.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.